Order Execution Policy

 List of Execution Venues

-This is a list of execution venues on which CAM places significant reliance in meeting its obligation to obtain on a consistent basis, the best possible execution result for our customers.
-This list may be subject to change, we will not notify you specifically of any changes but a current list is available on request and can be found on our website www.city-asset.co.uk.
+Below is a list of the execution venues on which CAM places significant reliance on in meeting its obligation to obtain on a consistent basis, the best possible execution result for our customers.
+Our counterparties are reviewed regularly and tis list may be subject to change.
+We will not notify you specifically of any changes but a current list is available on request and can be found on our website www.city-asset.co.uk.